-The Gippsland Line Upgrade will deliver improved train services to the growing communities of Gippsland and create hundreds of jobs in the region.
+The Gippsland Line Upgrade will deliver more frequent and reliable train services to the growing communities of Gippsland and will create 500 jobs in the region.

 What will happen?

-- second platforms at Bunyip, Longwarry, Morwell and Traralgon stations
+- second platforms and station amenity improvements at Bunyip, Longwarry, Morwell and Traralgon stations

 What are the benefits?